Please use another Browser

 In the mid-19th century, a small, square box weighing about ten kilograms marked the birth of the pointer telegraph.
 The device, which was developed by artillery officer and inventor Werner von Siemens in a backyard in Berlin in 1847, ushered in a new era of electric telegraphy.
 The protagonist of this story had a mindset similar to that of today’s start-up founders; it was characterized by an unshakable faith in his innovation, his skill, and a venturesome spirit, which was not dampened by early failures.
 “I am now firmly resolved to make a strong career out of telegraphy,” he wrote to his brother William in December 1846.
 Indeed, only five months after he filed a patent for his telegraph in May 1847, he and Johann Georg Halske founded “Telegraphen-Bauanstalt von Siemens & Halske.”
 In the following year, the young company was awarded a contract to build Prussia’s first electric telegraph line from Berlin to Frankfurt am Main.
 One year later, news of the resolutions of the Frankfurt National Assembly, the first German parliament, was telegraphed across a distance of roughly 500 kilometers to Berlin in less than an hour.
 In those days, this was a veritable sensation and became the basis for the later worldwide fame of “Telegraphen-Bauanstalt von Siemens & Halske.”

-Siemens is celebrating the 200th birthday of its founder in 2016.
+Siemens celebrated the 200th birthday of its founder in 2016 and the 170th anniversary of its establishment in 2017.
 Werner von Siemens’ legacy continues to this day, in the many brilliant minds that stand behind the Siemens name and are responsible for the company’s innovative strength.